 \subsection{Ablation Analysis}

-Ablation experiments on the MS-Relapse dataset evaluate the contribution of key components of the RCT framework (Table~\ref{tab:ablation}), isolating the effects of iterative refinement, hybrid reward design, and embedding dimensionality.
-All ablations employ the same training protocol and hyperparameters unless otherwise noted.
+Due to computational cost, ablation studies were conducted with CBERT on the MS-Relapse dataset only.
+The experiments evaluate the contribution of key components of the RCT framework (Table~\ref{tab:ablation}), including iterative refinement, reward formulation, optimization algorithm, and embedding dimensionality.
+All experiments employ the same training protocol and hyperparameters unless otherwise noted.